Efficient collaborative learning of the average treatment effect: Efficient federated learning algorithm

-{In the above, conditional expectations can be estimated using different aforementioned data-adaptive approaches such as exponential tilting models \citep{efron1978geometry}, generalized additive models \citep{hastie2017generalized} and methods of sieves \citep{grenander1981abstract}, such that a set of summary-level statistics can be shared across sites to evaluate these conditional expectations at any data point of a given site.
+{In the above, conditional expectations can be estimated using different aforementioned data-adaptive approaches such as exponential tilting models \citep{efron1978geometry}, generalized additive models \citep{hastie2017generalized} and methods of sieves \citep{grenander1981abstract}, such that a set of summary-level statistics can be shared across sites to evaluate these conditional expectations at a given site.

 Instead of defining the summary statistics for each conditional mean, we collectively define $\hat\theta$ as the list of summary statistics needed for estimating all these conditional expectations.
 Accordingly, we slightly abuse the notation and use $E_{\hat{P}_\theta}$ to denote the estimated conditional expectations.} After the broadcast, each source site not only obtains its site-specific nuisance estimates but also the ones for all other sites.
 It is important to note that the knowledge about distributional shifts in other source sites is crucial for efficiently estimating $\beta^0_s$ and therefore $\phi(P^0)$.
 This is because all sites are intertwined via the target population -- knowing about others shifts inadvertently informs the underlying $P^0(\cdot \mid S=0)$.